Nordic Semiconductor has 'no knowledge' of any STMicro interest, CFO says

-Nordic Semiconductor (NOD.OL) has "no knowledge" of any interest from Franco-Italian chipmaker STMicroelectronics in buying the Oslo-listed firm, Chief Financial Officer Paal Elstad told Reuters.
+OSLO, May 20 (Reuters) - Nordic Semiconductor has “no knowledge” of any interest from Franco-Italian chipmaker STMicroelectronics in buying the Oslo-listed firm, Chief Financial Officer Paal Elstad told Reuters.

 Our Standards: The Thomson Reuters Trust Principles.